argilla-io/argilla/argilla/docs/how_to_guides/annotate.md

 !!! note
     The *bulk view* is not available for **span questions**.
 You will need to switch to the *focus view* for their annotation.
 In that case, we recommend you to annotate the rest of the questions in bulk, save them as drafts and answer the span questions in the *focus view* of the *Draft* queue.

 As you open a dataset in the UI, you will see a *focus view* by default.
-To swich to the **bulk view**, you will need to click the `Bulk view` button on the top right of the preferences view.
+To switch to the **bulk view**, you will need to click the `Bulk view` button on the top right of the preferences view.
 It is only available for the `Pending` queue.

 Now, in the record view, on the left, you can find a list of multiple records to annotate.
-Each record is displayed in a different white box with their corresponding fields, headed with a title, and the status on the top right.
+Each record is displayed in a different white box with its corresponding fields, headed with a title, and the status on the top right.

 In the annotation view, on the right, you can find the questions to annotate.
 The annotation view in the bulk view is similar to the focus view.
 Each question has a title and the description (`i` icon), if available, and you will need to answer all the required questions marked with <span style="color:red; font-weight:bold;">*</span> to be able to submit the responses.
-However, suggestions are not available in the bulk view, so you will have to swich to the focus view if you need them.
+However, suggestions are not available in the bulk view, so you will have to switch to the focus view if you need them.

-At the botton of the annotation view, you can find the `Discard`, `Save as draft` and `Submit` buttons that will be enable when at least one record is selected and, in the case of `Submit`, when all the required questions are annotated.
+At the bottom of the annotation view, you can find the `Discard`, `Save as draft` and `Submit` buttons that will be enabled when at least one record is selected and, in the case of `Submit`, when all the required questions are annotated.
 To select specific records, you can click on the checkbox on the top left of each record.
-To select all records, you can click the checkbox in the botton left of the preferences view.
+To select all records, you can click the checkbox in the bottom left of the preferences view.
 When discarded/saved as draft/submitted, **all the selected records** will change their status, so you can continue annotating the rest of the records.

 !!!
 Tip
     Some specific situations in which you may want to use the bulk view are: